 They may also perform tests.
 These include a skin prick test to check for reactions to common allergens, and blood tests to measure the immune system’s response to mold and check for allergies to specific types of mold.

 To diagnose a systemic fungal infection in someone with a weakened immune system, a doctor may take a blood sample.
 In some cases, further testing may be necessary.

-Treatment for a mold allergy is similar to treatment for other types of inhaled allergies.
+Treatment for a mold allergy is similar to treatment for other types of airborne allergens.
 Options include: